johnsonbk/pop2-asd-project/cesm/grids.rst

 #####

 The project compares the behavior of POP2 ensembles using two different grid
-configurations: a low-resolution, eddy parameterizing grid and a high-resolution eddy resolving grid.
+configurations: a low-resolution, eddy-parameterizing grid and a high-resolution, eddy-resolving grid.

 The default available atmospheric grids for each are listed on the `CESM Grid Resolution Definitions